vdclab/gene_presence_abscence/Readme.md

 **Only plot table options**

-- PAtab_table: Path of the table you want to use to transform it into the plot figure.
+- <u>PAtab_table</u>: Path of the table you want to use to transform it into the plot figure.
 The table has to be a tabulated text file of a table that has the seeds in columns, the genomes in lines.
+(The option is for the use of the rule `A3: quick_plots` only)

 [▲ Back to table of content ▲](#table-of-content)